-- 1. Create the configuration directory: - a) Navigate to the \toolkit\examples\configurations\chart-storage-daod directory.
+1. Navigate to the \toolkit\examples\configurations\chart-storage-daod directory.

 This directory contains the preconfigured files that you need to deploy a system that uses the i2 Connect gateway to connect to an external data source, and the Chart Store to store Analyst's Notebook charts and support the i2 Notebook web client.